Your Dental Health

 Loose band or bracket – If a band or bracket comes loose from the tooth, call our office for an appointment.
 While a tight band or bracket actually protects a tooth from decay, a loose band or bracket is extremely dangerous and decay can occur under it very rapidly.
 If the band or bracket is still attached to a wire, leave it in place and apply wax if there is discomfort.
 If the band or bracket comes completely out, place it in an envelope and call for an appointment.

-Broken archwire – If a main archwire breaks (the one that goes all the way around the outside of your braces), call our office for an emergency appointment.
+Broken archwire – If the main archwire breaks (the one that goes all the way around the outside of your braces), call our office for an emergency appointment.

 Loose wire – Try to place the wire back in the tube.
-Place wax over it if there is any discomfort and call for an appointment.
+Place wax over it if there are any discomfort and call for an appointment.